-Our water source is termed a groundwater source with drilled wells which draw from an unnamed aquifer.
+The water that is used by this system is supplied by a groundwater source, which draws from an unnamed aquifer using drilled wells.
 The water is treated with chlorine for disinfection and soda ash for corrosion control to insure clean water is delivered to your tap.